Getting to Done: Encouraging Team Ownership

 Recognize individual behaviors that cultivate team ownership.
 When you see a team member helping someone with an issue or peer reviewing his or her work, recognize that positive team behavior.
 Maybe write your appreciation on a sticky note and silently hand it to the team member.
 Consider creating a "kudos" tradition after the Daily Scrum or at the beginning of the Sprint Retrospective.

 Celebrate team successes.
-When a team achieves the sprint goal and creates potentially releasable software, celebrate it.
+When a team achieves the Sprint Goal and creates a Done Increment, celebrate it.
 When a team implements a major retrospective improvement action, make it a big deal.
 Do the wave.
 Go to happy hour.
 Create a chart in your team space to visualize these successes.
 Make it fun and meaningful.

 Coach managers to recognize team successes.
 It can be as simple as stopping by the team space occasionally to pass along positive feedback or to ask what the team needs.